Wmbansbach/Simple-Ciphers/README.md

 # Simple-Ciphers
-Alphabetic transposition and substitution ciphers, SHA and MD5 hashing, and simple AES operations
+Alphabetic transposition and substitution ciphers, SHA and MD5 hashing, and AES operations on messages.